bug400/pyilper/INSTALL.md

 Note: for the ANACONDA platform pyILPER is only available for Python 3.5.

-The following instructions apply to Linux, Windows and Mac OS X:
+The following instructions apply to Linux, Windows and Mac OS:

 Follow the [Quick Install Guide](http://conda.pydata.org/docs/install/quick.html) and install Miniconda first.
 Note: If you install Miniconda the first time